Did you know that it takes about 50 milliseconds (0.05 seconds) for people to form an opinion about your professional website design?

 - Stand out: you’re not just looking for clicks; you’re looking for more visitors who will stay on your page.
 It takes something special to make visitors interested in your page, let alone willing to buy your product or service.

-- Effective call to actions: these are the sign up, buy now, contact us and learn more parts of your site.
+- Effective call to action: these are the sign-up, buy now, contact us and learn more parts of your site.
 Where these are positioned will factor into how many people buy from you or reach out to you.
 You can’t let your potential customer search the whole page just to reach out to you or purchase your product.
 The CTAs should be there ready for him to take action.

 - Clear design: your content and design must be perfectly aligned.
 Things to avoid include: large blocks of small text, confusing navigation, and obscured calls to action.
 Professional website design will make your content clear and direct people to what you want them to do.

-- The little details: the right fonts, spacing of texts and contrast will improve the quality of your site because they affect its readability and functionality.
+- The little details: the right fonts, the spacing of texts, and contrast will improve the quality of your site because they affect its readability and functionality.

 - Your logo: should be placed at the forefront of all other page content.

-As you can see from the above points, “good enough” websites just don’t cut it anymore – you have to set your website apart visually.
+As you can see from the above points, “good enough” websites just don’t cut it anymore – you have to set your own custom website apart visually.

 So many websites look the same these days.
 This is why you should put in some effort to create quality graphics.
 Start by creating at least one quality image that has all of your unique selling points in one coherent visual message.